 Remy is a rat living in France who has an extraordinarily well-defined sense of taste.
 This makes him stand out from the other rats – where they are happy eating garbage, Remy desires fine dining.
 Remy sneaks into a nearby cottage and watches the tv cooking shows hosted by celebrity chef Auguste Gusteau and learns how to cook from a copy of Gusteau’s book ‘Anyone Can Cook’.
 Found by the owner of the house, the rats are driven out.
 Remy goes back for the copy of Chef Gusteau’s book and is separated from his family.
 He floats down river into the sewers of Paris.
 Guided by the late Chef Gusteau’s ghost, he eventually emerges into the kitchen of Gusteau’s restaurant.
 There the autocratic Chef Skinner gives the shy young Alfredo Linguini a job as cleaning boy.
 When Remy sees Linguini making a mess of the soup, he intervenes to throw in a mix of ingredients and save the soup.
 The soup proves an unexpected hit with the customers and Skinner demands that Linguini continue cooking.
 Linguini and Remy come to an arrangement with Remy hiding under Linguini’s chef’s hat, controlling his movements by tugging on his hair.
 The scheming Skinner determines to unmask the truth.
 When he discovers that Linguini is Gusteau’s son, Skinner plots to prevent him from claiming his inheritance of the restaurant.

 Ratatouille was the eighth film from Pixar Animation.
-It follows Toy Story (1995), A Bug’s Life (1998), Monsters, Inc. (2001), Finding Nemo (2003), The Incredibles (2004) and Cars (2006) and was followed by Wall-E (2008), Up (2009), Toy Story 3 (2010), Brave (2012), The Good Dinosaur (2015), Inside Out (2015) and Coco (2017), as well as sequels to many of these.
+It follows Toy Story (1995), A Bug’s Life (1998), Monsters, Inc. (2001), Finding Nemo (2003), The Incredibles (2004) and Cars (2006) and was followed by Wall-E (2008), Up (2009), Toy Story 3 (2010), Brave (2012), The Good Dinosaur (2015), Inside Out (2015), Coco (2017) and Onward (2020), as well as sequels to many of these.
 Ratatouille was the second Pixar film made by Brad Bird, an outsider who had previously directed the highly acclaimed The Iron Giant (1999) and then joined Pixar to make The Incredibles.
 Bird inherited Ratatouille from Czech animator Jan Pinkava, a promising star at Pixar who would have made his feature debut with Ratatouille but was removed from the director’s seat part way through production.

 Ratatouille was a mixed success when it opened (although did eventually become the eleventh top box-office earning film of the year).
 Pixar blamed this on Disney’s marketing campaign, swearing that they would do all their own marketing campaigns themselves thereafter.
 It may have been that Ratatouille was the wrong concept for an animated film at the American multiplex – try and envision a cross between the Food Channel and the recent animated rat story Flushed Away (2006).
 An animated film set around the snobbery of fine dining may have been too highbrow for the great unwashed American public – not to mention a film that vaunts the superiority of the these days American-reviled French culture.
 The Disney promotion campaign even had to go to the extent of educating audiences how to pronounce ‘ratatouille’.